phalcon-orphanage/docs/en/reference/tutorial-invo.rst

         return $session;
     });

-Here we have the freedom to change the adapter, perform additional initialization and much more.
+Here, we have the freedom to change the adapter, perform additional initialization and much more.
 Note that the service was registered using the name "session".
 This is a convention that will allow the framework to identify the active service in the services container.